madsbuch/applicationCourse/1.introduction/README.md

 Objective
 ---------
 Following are the objectives of the first workshop:
-* The participants should have a fairly good idea of their application
+* The participants should know the functional/interaction requirement of their app.
+These are agreed upon with the facilitator.
-* The facilitator should a fairly good idea of the projects ideas.
-Enough to on technical aspects on the idea
-* The participants computers should be set up so have access to exercise material
+* The participants computers should be set up so have access to exercise material (this repository)
+* That participants should have developed a gameplan that ensures that the they have the proper framework for being able to use the terminology the next course-session.

 Terminology
 -----------
-Participants should be able to know what following is referring to, and use the
-terminology:
+Following is the terminology for this session:
-* HTML, CSS, JavaScript, markdown
+* HTML, CSS, JavaScript, markdown, git
-* application stack
-* database, client, server
+* application stack, database, client, server
 * framework
 * deployment
 * MVP

 Schedule
 --------
-1. Introduction to the course
+1. Introduction to the course series
 2. Presentation of the participants ideas
 3. MVP
 4. Exercise 1